jnihal/gpdb7-docker-compose/README.md

 Podman is a container engine with the same command-line interface (CLI) as Docker.
 Pretty much every command you can run from the Docker command line you can execute with Podman.

+Using Podman, we can run the docker containers with systemd with minimal effort using the same Dockerfile and docker-compose.yml files.

 For Mac, Podman is provided through Homebrew.

 ```